rudolf1/brencher/AI.md

 # Backend processing:

-Hold releases state im kotlin flow.
+Hold releases state in kotlin flow.
-Jobs subscibed to this flow.
+Each job process each ReleaseDto event in flow.
-For each ReleaseDto update it takes field <input>.
+As input it takes field <input>.
 Result saved to field of ReleaseDto and decalred in <Output> section.
 After processing new ReleaseDto save it to state via compareAndSet.